A Summer Story: Production

 Penelope Mortimer had written the film script long before, in the 1960s, when she was working as a screenwriter.
 "I took the money and ran and totally forgot about it," she said in 1988.
 "I couldn't remember a thing about it", adding that "the last apple got written out [of the script] a week before shooting - it was the wrong time of year."
-She made some changes to the original story, including adding a sheep-shearing party ("I thought, something has to happen", Mortimer commented on this), and the producers decided that Megan and Frank needed to make love, resulting in Megan having a son.
-"I don't know what Galsworthy would have thought", said Mortimer "I was terribly anxious that the couple should never have it off.
+She made some changes to the original story, including adding a sheep-shearing party ("I thought, something has to happen", Mortimer commented), and the producers decided that Megan and Frank needed to make love, resulting in Megan having a son.
+"I don't know what Galsworthy would have thought", said Mortimer.
+"I was terribly anxious that the couple should never have it off.
 But oh no they had to have all those muscles writhing in the moonlight."

 Mortimer called the character of Frank Ashton "very much a Galsworthy character, someone with the guilt of not living up to his own expectations.
 Such a bastard but with the best gentlemanly motives... such a yuppie.
 I'm sure there are still plenty of young men with their BMWs who act much the same way."
 She said the character of Megan was "a bit of a hoyden... pretty amoral really but with a lot of guts.
 And Imogen Stubbs... is sensational."

+Critical reception

+Critics lauded the film's cast and the scenery, but criticized the screenplay as wading into tearjerker territory.
+Variety called the film a "beautifully made pastoral romance", and commented, "Stage actress Stubbs is a real find as the heartbroken heroine, bringing a modern strength to the period role, while Wilby is a sympathetic version of the archetypal weak young aristocrat."

+Sheila Benson of Los Angeles Times also gave acclaim to Stubbs, calling her a "magical screen presence", but critiqued the framing device that brings Ashton back to Devon 18 years later, saying, "It sets a mucilaginous tone to what should be a minor-key tragedy; the sharp differences of class and privilege have been sandpapered down into bucolic quaintness and banality."
+In Video Review, Molly Haskell wrote, "This story of a tragic betrayal of a loving heart rolls with the inexorable force of a runaway railway train as it unfurls one unforgettable image after another of unrequited commitment.
+It is here that writer Mortimer's detailed characterizations come to the rescue of an otherwise obvious situation".
+She concluded, "The fiercely expressive beauty of Stubbs rescues this material from whimpering sentimentality".